machenjie/task-pool/README.md

 # task-pool
-Pool to run tasks, support cluster mode or thread mode!
+Pool to run tasks, support cluster mode and thread mode!

 If need to use thread mode, please use the **--experimental-worker** flag to run correctly, since this resource still experimental in NodeJs.